-And because it is independant of any external resource, you will still it there on board.
+And because it is independant of any external resource, you still have it on board.

-Since it is going there for long time, it is time that we know it better.
+And because it is going to be there for long time, it is time that we know it better.

 I have written a couple of articles on sextant and how it helps to get the ship’s position.